JohannesJunker/CodeAcademy/README.md

 The event will be displayed with the click of the button "My Events" or in the showed calendar information in the respective month.
 ![add_events](https://github.com/JohannesJunker/CodeAcademy/blob/master/Images/add_events.png)

+I have worked with php for the first time, it took me quiet a time to dive into this subject.
+I really enjoyed this task and look forward to discuss my results with you.

+Kind regards

+Johannes Junker.